This Mango Smoothie is deliciously thick and creamy. It’s easy to make with just a few ingredients.

-Mango smoothie in a glass with a straw and mint leaves
+Mango smoothie in a tall glass with a mango slice and straw.

-This mango smoothie has protein and fiber to help fill you up.
-Pair it with a slice of peanut butter toast for breakfast, or enjoy it as a refreshing afternoon snack.
+• Quick breakfast or snack.
+Pair this mango smoothie with a slice of peanut butter toast for breakfast, or enjoy it as a refreshing afternoon snack.

 Mango Smoothie Ingredients